stepkagr/alibaba/README.md

 ## Alibaba

-A simple PHP user authentication system.
+A simple PHP user authentication library.
 There is no support for roles/rights.

 ### Usage